node-red/node-red-nodes/README.md

 **node-red-node-xmpp** - *[92-xmpp](social/xmpp)* - Connects to an XMPP server to send and receive messages.

-**N/A** - *[69-mpd](social/music)* - MPD music control nodes.
-Output node expects payload to be a valid mpc command.
-Currently only simple commands that expect no reply are supported.
-Input node creates a payload object with Artist, Album, Title, Genre and Date.

 **N/A** - *[79-snapchat](social/snapchat)* - Downloads [SnapChat](https://www.snapchat.com/) images from the account specified.

 **N/A** - *[114-pusher](social/pusher)* - Publish-Subscribe to a [Pusher](http://pusher.com/) channel/event.